SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_schemas.rst

 *****************
 DESCRIBE SCHEMAS
 *****************
-The ``DESCRIBE SCHEMAS`` command lets you show all schemas in your cluster.
+The ``DESCRIBE SCHEMAS`` command lets you list information about schemas in your cluster.

-**Comment** - *See the Output table for this command.
-The outputs there are not schemas, but rather INFORMATION about the schemas.
-Please confirm.*

 Syntax
 ==========
-The following is the correct syntax for the ``DESCRIBE SCHEMAS`` command:
+The following is the syntax for the ``DESCRIBE SCHEMAS`` command:

 .. code-block:: postgres